 Why not sell fragrances organized not simply by brand, but by the way they smell (floral, fruity, woody, etc.)?
 This is the model that wine stores follow in organizing their stock based on the provenance and the types of wines (Chardonnay vs Champagne.)
 After all, organizing fragrance stores by brands when every year brings in hundreds of new launches makes as little sense as organizing a wine shop by vineyard or label name.
 Nevermind the fact that most fragrance counters are not organized in any logical manner, brand or otherwise.
 I will not take credit for this idea, as it is something I have seen implemented at some Bigelow Chemists stores.
 Moreover, many industry experts believe that the fragrance stores can take a page from a wine shop model.
 Some have even tried implementing it.
 For instance, Michael Edwards built his fragrance finder used by Nordstrom and Sephora on the premise that the scents are organized by the way they smell.
 Scent based guidance begins to make more and more sense to me as I hear of fragrance sales declining and of more people opting out for other types of gifts during the holiday shopping season.
 Of course, one assumes that the public would need some sort of education, but in my experience, people can better relate to the idea of scents, ie “floral rose” or “citrusy cologne,” than to brand names.
 After all, as my sommelier acquintances explain, the wine industry had to invest some effort to change its method of selling and to educate the public.
 If most of us shopping for wine know the difference between Chardonnay and Merlot, it is thanks to information made available to us.
 Perhaps it is time that the fragrance industry followed suit.

-Next: In my next post I will share a few fragrance holiday shopping tips that have worked for me in the past, whether in-store or online.
+Next: Fragrance Shopping Tips, a few holiday shopping ideas that have worked for me in the past, whether in-store or online.

 Still from George Cukor’s The Women.
 Aren’t those bottles something else?